MicrosoftDocs/memdocs/memdocs/intune/protect/actions-for-noncompliance.md

   When this action applies to a device, that device is added to a list of devices in the Microsoft Intune admin center at **Devices** > **Compliance policies** > **Retire Noncompliant Devices**.
 The device isn't retired until an admin takes explicit action to retire the device.

   > [!NOTE]
-  > Only devices to which the **Retire the noncompliant device** action has been triggered appear in the **Retire Selected Devices** view.
+  > Only devices to which the **Add device to retire list** action has been triggered appear in the **Retire Selected Devices** view.
 To see a list of all devices that are not compliant, see the **Noncompliant devices** report mentioned in [Monitor device compliance policy](../protect/compliance-policy-monitor.md#view-compliance-reports).

   To retire one or more devices from the list, select devices to retire and then select **Retire Selected Devices**.
 When you choose an action that retires devices, you're then presented with a dialog box to confirm the action.
 It's only after confirming the intent to retire the devices that they're cleared of company data and removed from Intune management.

   Other options include *Retire All Devices*, *Clear All Devices Retire State*, and *Clear Selected Devices Retire State*.
-Clearing the retire state for a device removes the device from the list of devices that can be retired until the action to *Retire the noncompliant device* is applied to that device again.
+Clearing the retire state for a device removes the device from the list of devices that can be retired until the action to *Add device to retire list* is applied to that device again.

   Learn more about [retiring devices](../remote-actions/devices-wipe.md#retire).